Do you know what financial advisors do, how much their salary is, and how to become a financial advisor or financial planner?

 Financial Advisor Certifications & Licenses

 This is the supreme requirement to become a certified financial advisor in America.
 You’ll need certifications that qualify you as financial advisor.
-And you’ll need a license to operate as financial advisor.
+And you’ll need a license to operate as a financial advisor.

 Authorization from Financial Institutions

-As financial advisor, you can represent a bank, insurer or investment firm only if they allow you.
+As a financial advisor, you can represent a bank, insurer or investment firm only if they allow you.

 Working as Financial Advisor

-There’re two distinct ways to work as financial advisor.
-The first one is as freelancer.
+There’re two distinct ways to work as a financial advisor.
+The first one is as a freelancer.
 The second by opening own financial advisory company.
 Both options are equally good because freelancers are also considered as contractors and not employees.
 To become a successful financial planner, here’re some things you’ll require.